rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 x2 = temp1 + 1;
 ```

-Such that each variable is assigned exactly once (incrementing a counter whenever a variable is reassigned, creating a "new" variable), and expressions are flattened to have a direct correspondence with assembly instructions via the use of temporary variables.
+Such that each variable is assigned exactly once (incrementing a counter whenever a variable is reassigned, creating a "new" variable), and expressions are flattened to have a closer correspondence with assembly instructions via the use of temporary variables.
 In this form, each variable is immutable - they only ever represent a single value.
 This helps make subsequent analysis much easier.

 Generating these SSA statements for assignment and arithmetic expressions is fairly straightforward and only took me a few hours.
 The intermediate results are stored in a few structs.